-You have recently had urology surgery and your consultant feels that you are medically fit to be discharged home with your catheter in.
-You will remain under your consultants care but have the advantage of being in your own home.
+You have recently had a catheter inserted and your consultant has advised that the catheter can be removed.
+You will remain under your consultants' care but have the advantage of being in your own home.

 How long will my catheter be in?